Sh1v4nk/DiscordChatBot/README.md

 Contributions to DiscordChatBot are highly welcome!
 Please submit a pull request if you have any ideas for new features, enhancements to existing functionality, or if you find any bugs.
 Your contributions are much appreciated and will help to improve the overall user experience.

+> "Alone we can do so little; together we can do so much." - Helen Keller
 ---

 Thank you for visiting my DiscordChatBot repository.
 If you have any suggestions or feedback, feel free to reach out to me.